Mahmoud-Italy/Larasecure-ipblocker/README.md

 <pre>'IPBlocking' => \Larasecure\IPBlocker\Middlewares\IPBlocking::class</pre>

-<b>Don't forget to insert IP Address to database ipblockers to restrict access.</b>
+Don't forget to insert IP Address to database ipblockers to restrict access.

 Add IPBlocking middleware to route group for which you want to restrict access.
 <pre>